 Chief Roy Fabian: Just to the response to the Métis.
 We have that problem here and we asked Canada on that issue.
-They said once we have land claim settlement and what ever land they get they can do what ever they want with it.
+They said once we have land claim settlement and whatever land they get, they can do what ever they want with it.
 There is a new court case in place regarding Treaties where they talk about indigenous land use.
-In our case KFN is only the indigenous land holders.
+In our case, KFN is only the indigenous land holders.
 They can settle their land in our territory and we don't agree with it.
+Once the Land Claims is settled, the boundaries is going to determine what the settlement will be .

 Peter Redvers: There are two issues.
-The ADK they agreed they would not set up their own but would fall under the existing one.
-First Nation fairly hold a strong.
-The second one is particular to ADK, Canada want to have them select their full land quantum, the mapping what we done, what is left in the NWT in the southwest corner.
+ADK agreed they would not set up their own but would fall under the existing one.
+The second one is particularly to ADK, Canada wants to have them select their full land quantum, the mapping what we done, what is left in the NWT in the southwest corner.